-Information retrieval is finding material usually documents of an unstructured nature that satisfies an information need from within extensive collection usually stored on computers.
-There are many forms of information retrieval like email search, searching from a laptop, corporate knowledge bases, legal information retrieval, etc.
+Information retrieval is finding material, usual documents of an unstructured nature that satisfies an information need from within extensive collection usually stored on computers.
+There are many forms of information retrieval, like email search, searching from a laptop, corporate knowledge bases, legal information retrieval, etc.

 Basic Assumption of Information Retrieval:

 The collection is a set of documents.
 This collection is a static collection most of the time.

 The primary goal of information retrieval is to retrieve documents with information that is relevant to the user’s information need and helps the user complete a task.

 A document term matrix is a mathematical matrix that describes the frequency of terms that occur in a collection of documents.
 In a document, the term network lines compare to records in the gathering and sections relates to terms.
 There are different plans for deciding the value that every section in the network should take.
 They are handy in the field of natural language programming.

 The document term matrix is a binary matrix and thus form a sparse matrix.

 For the query tea and my following operations will be performed:

 Take a bit representations tea = 110 me =011